 Who knows when they will be able to schedule the opening of the new Fantasyland project for at this point.
 If everything starts getting back to normal it’s possible we could see it open in June or July.
 If things get pushed back again though, all bets are off.
 You can be sure the Disney and Oriental Land Co. execs are waiting on pins and needles to see how the next weeks play out.

-With Disney Resorts now also closed in Hong Kong, Shanghai, Paris and the U.S., this will put a big dent in the company’s bottom line for Q2 2020 and beyond, and even the domestic parks will start to feel the financial repercussions of these closures.
+With Disney Resorts also currently closed in Hong Kong, Paris and the U.S., this will put a big dent in the company’s bottom line for Q2 2020 and beyond, and even the domestic parks will start to feel the financial repercussions of these closures.

 When is Tokyo Disneyland Reopening?

 We’ve already seen the closure of Tokyo Disneyland get announced for March, then pushed back to “early April,” then April 20, mid-May, and now indefinitely.
-The Oriental Land Company is making incremental announcements every few weeks to minimize the damage and not say they are closing for months right from the start.
-Honestly, they don’t really know themselves, so until the situation becomes clearer it needs to happen this way.
+The Oriental Land Company made incremental announcements every few weeks to minimize the damage and not say they were not closing right from the start.
+Honestly, they didn’t really know themselves, so it makes sense.

-Anything at this point is just a guess and would not be reliable information.
-We’ll keep a close eye on this situation and let you know what develops.
+We’ll continue to keep a close eye on this situation and let you know of any more changes.